 Inattentive ADHD

-If you struggle with inattentive ADHD, you most likely experience symptoms that leave you feeling distracted or preoccupied.
-While you can sometimes experience impulsive behavior and/or hyperactivity, these aren’t the dominant traits to your condition. ²
+If you struggle with inattentive ADHD, you experience symptoms that leave you feeling distracted or preoccupied.
+While you can sometimes experience impulsive behavior and/or hyperactivity, these aren’t the dominant traits of your condition. ²

 - Body and brain movements are slower (may appear to be daydreaming)